|Signs Across America

 Signs Across America provides a fascinating and unique look at regional variations in American Sign Language.
 The authors contacted native signers in 25 states to find out their signs for 130 selected words.
 The results—more than 1,200 signs—are illustrated in this book.
 It is an invaluable reference for teachers of American Sign Language that explores the subtle differences in signs from different geographic areas.

-Edgar H. Shroyer is Professor Emeritus and former Director of the Education of Deaf Children Program, University of North Carolina, Greensboro, NC.
+Edgar H. Shroyer is Professor Emeritus and former director of the Education of Deaf Children Program at the University of North Carolina at Greensboro.

-Susan P. Shroyer is a former teacher and administrator, the North Carolina School for the Deaf, Greensboro, and former lecturer, Department of Specialized Education Services, University of North Carolina, Greensboro, NC.
+Susan P. Shroyer is a former teacher and administrator at the North Carolina School for the Deaf in Greensboro and a former lecturer in the Department of Specialized Education Services at the University of North Carolina at Greensboro.

 ISBN 978-0-913580-96-7, 7 x 10 paperback, 304 pages, line drawings

 $28.95tOrder Form or call: